 Marketing Strategy of Maruti Suzuki analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Maruti Suzuki marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Maruti Suzuki marketing mix, help the brand succeed in the market.

 Maruti Suzuki marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Maruti Suzuki Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies: